 Will sessions be cancelled in bad weather?

-Our covered indoor ice rink and our outdoor rink and attractions operates in all weather conditions, and we never close due to the bad weather.
-However, please bring suitable outdoor clothing whatever the weather.
+Our covered indoor ice rink and our outdoor rink and attractions operate in all weather conditions, and we will only ever cancel sessions due to exceptional high winds.
+Please bring suitable outdoor clothing whatever the weather.
 Ice is, of course, made from water - rain or dry there is always a risk of getting wet.
 In the unlikely event that the Ice Rink must close, alternative skating sessions will be offered.
 We regret than no refunds can be given due to bad weather.

 Can I book a skate aid?